phra/phra.github.io/posts/metasploit-ctf-2020-five-of-hearts.md

 ```

 We will be able to login via SSH locally on port 1234 as `root:riscv`.
-Here we can install GDB and debug the binary to get the correct offset for the gadget and confirm that we correctly identified the `system(3)` function by putting a breakpoint or stepping after sending the `hack` string that will execute `system("/bin/cat /qemu/arnold")` in order to print the executable on _stdout_.
+Here we can install GDB and debug the binary to get the correct offset for the gadget and confirm that we correctly identified the `system(3)` function by putting a breakpoint or stepping after sending the `hack` string that will execute `system("/bin/cat /qemu/arnold")` in order to print the executable to _stdout_.

 ## Final Exploit